 Flashlight — If you need to get a flashlight, get a cranking flashlight.

-Body Products — Purchase body products that have high ratings for health, environment, and social impacts on Good Guide.
+Body Products — Purchase body products that have high ratings for health, environmental, and social impacts.

 Appliances — Bring Energy Star certified appliances.